 - “Wild horses are starving by the thousands.”
 This has been perpetuated through the use of photographs (taken primarily in 2015).
 The areas photographed are all areas that were known likely to fall into distress, due primarily to drought, yet federal managers did nothing.
 A group of photos from Cold Creek NV in 2015 have been seen making the floor of debate with no context.
 The area is jointly managed by the BLM and Forest Service (FS) and was a known issue for a very long time.
 FS did nothing and BLM had refused to work on fertility control with local advocate groups for over 6 years.
 Of important note is that the BLM, that essentially created the situation, uses those same photos in their public relations handouts.
 It is extremely illogical to say thousands of wild horses are starving on the range yet pushing against restrictions to domestic livestock.
 How can a range be so deteriorated that horses starve but cows wont?
 If horses need to be removed because they are starving the area should have livestock grazing prohibited for at least two years so the range can begin to recover.

 - “Wild horses are an invasive species.”
 We also know climate change is a myth, right?
 Science can be deleted like a webpage.
 All scientific documentation shows that wild horses would be most aptly referenced as a “reintroduced native.”
-However when it comes to the law under multiple use the argument is irrelevant.
+ONE paragraph takes care of that one.
+When it comes to the law under multiple use the argument is irrelevant.
 There is no fossil record of primitive man grazing millions of European cattle, strip mining, ATV use or hunters with high powered rifles and scopes.

 - “Advocates bankrupt the system with litigation.”
 That is an absurdity.
 If federal land management followed the law litigating would be far too frustrating to engage in.
 Incompetent decisions, that were also paid for with tax payer funding, cost the tax payer.